accs-uaa/akveg-map/README.md

 **Instructions for Google Earth Engine:**

-* In the

-  [Google Earth Engine code editor]: https://code.earthengine.google.com/

-  , paste the monthly earth engine script into the javascript window.
+* In the [Google Earth Engine code editor](https://code.earthengine.google.com/), paste the monthly earth engine script into the javascript window.
 You can optionally modify and save the script in a git repository within Google Earth Engine.

 * Run the script.
 The results can be inspected in the map window (shows a natural color blue-green-red image), in the inspector, and in the console.
 * Each image must be exported to a Google Drive folder (or other Google storage option) by clicking the "Run" button.
 The export requires a large amount of available storage in the Google Drive (over 10 TB) and can take several days to weeks to process.